Turning Weak Signals into Strong Predictions

 LASSO works well when there is a mix of strong and weak signals, but it struggles with data sets that consist mostly of faint signals, as is often the case in economics and finance.
 In fact, the researchers find that its performance can be worse than ignoring the signals altogether.
 Ridge regression, on the other hand, tends to do a better job of leveraging the cumulative power of less prominent signals, according to the research.

-To validate their theoretical findings, the researchers performed simulations and empirical analysis that applied the methods to six real-world data sets from finance, macroeconomics, and microeconomics.
-These data sets included ones used to predict market equity returns, forecast industrial production growth, and analyze crime rates and economic outcomes.
+To validate their theoretical findings, the researchers performed simulations and empirical analyses that applied the methods to six real-world datasets from finance, macroeconomics, and microeconomics.
+These included datasets used to predict equity returns (for both individual stocks and the broader market), forecast industrial production growth and global economic growth, and analyze crime rates and pro-plaintiff decisions.

 Ridge regression consistently provided predictions with higher accuracy than LASSO in data sets dominated by weak signals.
 This suggests Ridge regression is a more reliable tool for economic and financial prediction in these scenarios, the researchers write.
 Ridge keeps all variables in the model but ensures that less relevant details don’t dominate the prediction, whereas LASSO eliminates the less impactful variables altogether.
 This resulted in LASSO missing the subtle yet collectively significant weak signals.